zensalamero/sample-boilerplate/README.md

-# next-basket
+# Sample Boilerplate

-This is created solely for fulfilling the task for Team Lead Frontend Developer position at NEXT BASKET.
+This is created solely as a personal sample boilerplate

 ## Technologies